bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **Review project outcomes:** After completing a project, reflect on what worked well and what didn’t.
 Identifying lessons learned can improve future performance.
 - **Share your learnings:** Communicate your insights and experiences with your team.
 Sharing knowledge fosters a culture of continuous improvement and collaboration.
-- **Conduct knowledge-sharing sessions:** Hold regular sessions with your team to discuss new knowledge and industry trends.
-These sessions can keep everyone informed and aligned with best practices.

 Tips and techniques:

-- **Brown bag sessions:** Organize informal "brown bag" lunch sessions where team members can share new knowledge in a relaxed setting.
+- **Brown bag sessions:** Organize informal “brown bag” lunch sessions where team members can share new knowledge in a relaxed setting.

 Questions to reflect:

 - After completing a project, what process do you follow to reflect on its outcomes and identify lessons learned?
 - How do you share your learnings and insights with your team?
 Can you provide an example of a knowledge-sharing session you led?

-### Master the right tools

-Proficiency with the right tools is essential for efficient and effective consulting.

-- **Learn essential tools:** Familiarize yourself with the latest tools and technologies that facilitate backend, frontend, design, and project management tasks.
-Mastery of essential tools can enhance your productivity and quality of work.
-- **Explore project management tools:** Gain proficiency in advanced project management tools that support agile, scrum, or other methodologies.
-Effective use of these tools can streamline project workflows and improve outcomes.
-- **Use data analysis tools:** Learn how to use data analysis tools to enhance decision-making and strategic planning.
-Data-driven insights can significantly improve the quality and impact of your consulting services.

-Questions to reflect:

-- What tools have you recently mastered, and how have they improved your efficiency or effectiveness in consulting?